We were thirty-one souls, he said, in the gray-sick of sea

 I will see that you arrive safely, my friend, I will get you there.

 Carolyn Forché is a poet, translator and memoirist.
-Her books of poetry are Blue Hour, The Angel of History, The Country Between Us, and Gathering the Tribes.
+Her books of poetry are In The Lateness Of The World, Blue Hour, The Angel of History, The Country Between Us, and Gathering the Tribes.
 Her memoir, What You Have Heard Is True, was a National Book Award Finalist.
 In 2013, Forché received the Academy of American Poets Fellowship given for distinguished poetic achievement.
 In 2017, she became one of the first two poets to receive the Windham-Campbell Prize.
 She is a University Professor at Georgetown University.
 She lives in Maryland with her husband, photographer Harry Mattison.